Jumpst3r/CIL21/readme.md

 Install required packages : `pip install -r requirements.txt`

+To used previously trained model & visualize predictions: `python3 predict.py` (make sure to use the latest weights file)

+### To retrain the network

 Create a `patches` directory: `mkdir patches`

 Run the patch generation script: `python3 feature_extractor.py`